bomday/bomday/README.md

 ### About me:

-📚 I'm a Information Systems student at CIn - UFPE <br/>
+📚 I'm an Information Systems student at CIn - UFPE <br/>
 💻 I’m currently working as a QA Engineer at NTT DATA <br/>
-🚀 I'm dedicated to learn Test Automation <br/>
+🚀 I'm dedicated to learning Test Automation <br/>
+🧐 Interested in Artificial Intelligence and Information Security <br/>
 💜 Pronouns: she/her <br/>
 ✊ Interested in using technology and innovation to social impact <br/>
 🧶 I love handmade activities <br/><br/>